 Your personal information is private and confidential.
-We at UPMC Health Plan want to take this opportunity to remind you that this is the trust that we establish with you.
-It is a pledge that we take seriously.
+We take this pledge seriously.
 Whether you are a

-prospective, current or former member, living or deceased, we respect and safeguard the privacy and confidentiality of the information that we have about you.
+prospective, current, or former member—living or deceased—we respect and safeguard the privacy and confidentiality of the information that we create, collect, and maintain about you.

 Privacy is one of your rights as a consumer as well as a UPMC Health Plan member.
 It also is a right that you retain even when you are no longer a member of UPMC Health Plan.